mabrobotics/MD80-x-CANdle-Documentation/PDS/architecture.md

 ## **Example 2**

 In this example there are: CANdle, Control board, one Power Stage module and six MD actuators (two per Micro-Fit molex connector).This is the type of example that shows how to use all ports of single Power Stage without additional CAN termination.
-In this example termination on CANdle is set to ON.
+In this example, termination on CANdle is set to ON.

 ```{figure} images/control_board/PDS_CAN_3port.png